 The test suite is only available for images that target the virtualization architecture.

-Currently the test suite contains two top-level integration tests, which validate a correctly running Guest VM, and validate that it can be managed successfully from the Control VM.
+Currently the test suite contains two top-level integration tests, which validate that the target Guest VMs are correctly running, and validate that they can be managed successfully from the Control VM.
 These tests are as follows: